Hylozoic/hylo-evo/README.md

 `/groups/:groupSlug/:view/post/:postId` => `/post/:postId`
 `/public/post/:postId` => `/post/:postId`

+### Translations
+We use i18next to handle translations of platform strings (no translations of user content at this time).

+The `i18next-extract` config details in the `babel.config.js` file determines how all language keys are extracted and what languages are supported.
+Whenever babel runs, it will comb the entire repo for js/jsx files, and anytime it finds a t('example-key') function, it will pull every key into

 ### Sockets

 Chat, in-app notifications and comments use sockets to update users in real-time.
 In the future, new posts will also use sockets to show up in real-time.